cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 Another significant issue is exception handling in asynchronous code.
 If not correctly awaited or handled, exceptions thrown in asynchronous tasks are not always caught in the traditional try-catch blocks, leading to unobserved exceptions that can cause unexpected behavior or application crashes.
 Developers must ensure that all asynchronous operations are properly awaited and any exceptions are caught and handled appropriately to maintain application stability.

 Resource management presents another challenge in asynchronous network programming.
 Asynchronous operations can lead to more concurrent operations, increasing the load on system resources such as network connections or memory.
 If not carefully managed, this can result in resource leaks, where resources are not properly released, or resource contention, where too many operations compete for limited resources.
 Both can degrade application performance and lead to failures.

 Additionally, developers may need help maintaining code clarity and readability when using asynchronous programming, especially when dealing with nested asynchronous calls or complex control flow.
 This can make the code harder to understand, debug, and maintain, especially for those new to asynchronous programming or working on a large, complex codebase.

-Lastly, testing and debugging asynchronous code can be more challenging than synchronous code.
-Traditional debugging tools and techniques may not always provide a clear picture of the execution flow of asynchronous operations, making diagnosing and fixing issues difficult.
-Developers must employ specialized tools and approaches to effectively test and debug asynchronous code to ensure its correctness and reliability.

 ### Understanding the synchronization context